Information Technology Graduation Checklist

 ✓ University Computing Account

-If you are a student who will graduate in April 2015 or at a later date, you will retain access to your My Pitt Email mailbox after you graduate, and you can keep your My Pitt Email mailbox as long as you like.
-You can continue to send and receive email messages at firstname.lastname@example.org.
-You will also be able to send and receive email messages using any email aliases that you created while you were a student.
+You will retain access to your Pitt Email (Outlook) mailbox after you graduate, and you can keep your Pitt Email (Outlook) mailbox as long as you like.
+This means you can continue to send and receive email messages at your @pitt.edu email address and any email aliases that you created while you were a student.

-Be sure to transfer any files that you have in your Pitt cloud storage accounts (Box or Microsoft OneDrive) to a personal account.
+Be sure to transfer any files that you have in your Pitt cloud storage accounts (Box or Microsoft OneDrive) to a personal account, or to an external storage device.
 It's easy to do.

-Box: Go to www.box.com and create a personal account (be sure to use an email address different than your Pitt email address).
+Box: Go to www.box.com and create a personal account (be sure to use an email address different than your @pitt.edu email address).
 Download the files from your Pitt Box account to your computer, and then upload them to your new personal Box account.
-Alternatively, you can move all files into one folder and transfer ownership of that folder to a personal Box account.
+Alternatively, you can move your files into one folder and transfer ownership of that folder to a personal Box account.

-Microsoft OneDrive: If you don’t already have a personal Microsoft Live account go to https://onedrive.live.com and create a new account (be sure to use an email address different than your Pitt email address).
+Microsoft OneDrive: If you don’t already have a personal Microsoft Live account go to https://onedrive.live.com and create a new account.
+Be sure to use an email address different than your @pitt.edu email address.
 Download the files from your Pitt OneDrive account to your computer, and then upload them to your new personal OneDrive account.
 Current pricing for personal accounts offer 5GB of storage for free and 50GB for just $1.99 per month (pricing subject to change).

 ✓ Get help if you need it

-The Technology Help Desk is open 24 x 7 for students and is also available to assist alumni who have graduated in spring 2015 or later.
-Call 412-624-HELP , submit a request online, or use the link on this page to chat online with a help specialist.
+The 24/7 IT Help Desk is open 24 x 7 for students and is also available to assist alumni.
+Call 412-624-HELP (4357), submit a request online, or use the Live Chat link under the Help Desk drop-down menu to chat online with a help specialist.